 \subsection{Message passing neural PDE solver}

 In this experiment, we consider the message-passing neural PDE solver architecture introduced by~\cite{brandstettermessage}.
-This is a type of graph neural network~\citep{kipf2016semi,battaglia2018relational} written in the encoder-processor-decoder framework following earlier works~\citep{battaglia2018relational,sanchez2020learning}.
-We consider the problem of learning the time-forward velocity map $u(\mathbf{x},t)\mapsto u(\mathbf{x},t+\Delta t)$ associated with the Navier-Stokes equations on a classical fluid flow past a cylinder problem, near the Hopf bifurcation at Reynolds number $\textrm{Re}=200$, which features von Kármán vortex street patterns (see \cref{sec_cylinder}).
-We generate four meshes $M_4,\ldots,M_1$ with decreasing mesh resolution using the Gmsh meshing software~\citep{geuzaine2009gmsh}, and solve the corresponding time-dependent equations by means of finite elements and Crank-Nicolson time-stepping scheme using the Firedrake library~\citep{rathgeber2016firedrake} on each mesh.
-This contrasts with previous experiments of \cref{sec_fno} (and what is usually done in operator learning), where the numerical solutions are acquired on the finest resolution and down-sampled to coarser ones.
-Here, we aim to evaluate the performance of MLMC training in the challenging settings where the coarse data quality is low (since they are generated by a numerical solver on a coarser spatial discretization).
+This is a type of graph neural network~\cite{kipf2016semi,battaglia2018relational} written in the encoder-processor-decoder framework following earlier works~\cite{battaglia2018relational,sanchez2020learning}.
+We consider the problem of learning the time-forward velocity map $u(\mathbf{x},t)\mapsto u(\mathbf{x},t+\Delta t)$ associated with the Navier-Stokes equations on a classical fluid flow past a cylinder problem, near the Hopf bifurcation at Reynolds number $\textrm{Re}=200$, which features von Kármán vortex street patterns.
+This is a well-known benchmark problem for the evaluation of numerical algorithms for incompressible time-dependent Navier-Stokes equations~\cite{schafer1996benchmark}.
+The equations read as